 A written excuse must be provided for any student who is unable to participate in physical education.
-All notes excusing students from PE class must be turned in at the beginning of the school day to the Nurses office.
-A parent/guardian may excuse a student for illness or a condition that does not warrant daily medical attention for one day, three times per trimester.
-Cases such as these required parental discretion as to the seriousness of the illness or injury bearing in mind that full participation in physical education is an important goal.
-Excuses for minor illnesses such as colds or aches and pains are not accepted.
-In the event of an extended medical condition, which is defined as 3 consecutive days or longer, a written doctor's note explaining the problem, cause of the problem, and length of excused time must be given to the school nurse.
-In the event that a doctor's note does not clarify a return date, a written note from the doctor is required to return to PE.
-Those students who have an extended excuse from physical education will participate in an alternate activity.
-A doctor's note is required for any student with stitches, staples, splint, cast or the need for crutches (explaining that the student has been trained to use crutch use).
+All notes excusing students from PE class must be turned in at the beginning of the school day.
+A parent/guardian may excuse a student for illness or a condition that does not warrant daily medical attention for one day, three times per quarter.
+In the event of a long term medical condition (in excess of two days), a written doctor's notice explaining the problem, cause of the problem, and length of excused time must be given to the nurse.
+Those students who have an extended excuse from physical education will be placed in a study hall.
+The Physical Education teacher and nurse will determine a modified P.E. day as appropriate.
+Students with stitches, staples, a splint or a cast will not be allowed to participate in physical education.
 Any student excused from physical education will not be allowed to participate in lunch recess or extra-curricular sports activities.
-If the physician deems it necessary that the student should have a modified PE class, the PE teacher and the nurse will meet to discuss appropriate modifications.
+Additional Physical Education information can be found in each school's handbook.